cynkra/constructive/README.md

 ```

 We can also trim the output and display only `max_atomic` elements at
-most from a vector, or `max_list` elements from a list:
+most from a vector, or `max_list` elements from a list.
+Notice the last
+element of trimmed objects, prefixed by `+`, showing how many items were
+not printed.

 ``` r
 construct(dplyr::starwars, max_atomic = 2, max_list = 1)